Tuscan villa with private pool and mountain views

-Casa della Quercia is located in the Lunigiana region of northern Tuscany, a land of ancient castles, chestnut-wooded hillsides and tumbling rivers — a place where timeless country traditions and seasonal farming cycles still govern the pace of life.
-The region remains mostly untouched by our modern age; here you will experience the tranquility and peace of the countryside, with only the sounds of owls hooting in the woods and church bells to break the silence.
+Casa della Quercia is located in northern Tuscany, a land of ancient castles, chestnut-wooded hillsides and mountain streams that seems far removed from the tour buses and crowds of the southern part of the province.
+It is a place where timeless country traditions and seasonal farming cycles still govern the pace of life, and the region remains mostly untouched by the modern age; here you will experience the tranquility and peace of the countryside, with only the sounds of owls hooting in the woods and church bells to break the silence.
+During the hottest days of the summer, it is just that bit cooler than the coast, and the surrounding countryside is always verdant, due to the many streams that tumble down from the mountain tops.

 |Size||Sleeps up to 12, 5 bedrooms|